Working to make government more effective

 Local and devolved elections 2026

-On Thursday 7 May, voters across Scotland, Wales and England head to the polls in a major set of local and devolved elections.
+On Thursday 7 May, voters across Scotland, Wales and England headed to the polls in a major set of local and devolved elections.

-The local and devolved elections on 7 May 2026 represent a major political test for Keir Starmer, the first ministers of Scotland and Wales, and local leaders across England.
-Highest profile will be the Scottish parliament and Senedd Cymru (Welsh parliament) elections that will determine who becomes the first ministers of Scotland and Wales.
+The local and devolved elections on 7 May 2026 represented a major political test for Keir Starmer, the first ministers of Scotland and Wales, and local leaders across England.
+Highest profile were the Scottish parliament and Senedd Cymru (Welsh parliament) elections that determined who becomes the first ministers of Scotland and Wales.

-In England, several thousand council seats are being contested across London, and a number of metropolitan boroughs, and county, district and unitary councils elsewhere in England.
+In England, several thousand council seats were contested across London, and a number of metropolitan boroughs, and county, district and unitary councils elsewhere in England.
 Plans to elect six new regional mayors as part of the government’s devolution priority programme have been delayed.

-The Institute for Government is following the campaigns, explaining why these elections matter and analysing the results.
+The Institute for Government followed the campaigns, explaining why these elections matter and analysing the results.
 Watch this space for all our elections content.

 Our devolution experts